-Failure to provide a statement of truth can lead to court documents - for example, a statement of case setting out a party's position - being struck out and evidence being disregarded.
+Failure to provide a statement of truth can lead to statements of case being struck out or evidence being disregarded.

-A statement of truth contained in a witness statement can only be signed by the person giving the witness statement.
+A witness statement should be signed by the person making the statement.

-Proceedings for contempt of court may be brought against a person if he makes, or causes to be made, a false statement in a document verified by a statement of truth without an honest belief in its truth.
-The provisions relating to statements of truth are intended to make parties to a dispute and their lawyers think very carefully before advancing cases or evidence that they do not honesty believe in.
+Proceedings for contempt of court may be brought against a person who makes, or causes to be made, a false statement in a document verified by a statement of truth without an honest belief in its truth.
+This may result in a criminal prosecution with a custodial sentence, so it is important that parties and their lawyers think very carefully before advancing cases or evidence.